gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

   way of other robots/game pieces.
   It is advised for teams to purchase removable velcro ties or cable ties to aid with cable management.
-* For power wires, lower :term:`gauge` (larger size) wires are preferable.
+* For power wires, lower :term:`gauge <Gauge>` (larger size) wires are preferable.
 This means a lower resistance across the wire and higher power throughput.
 This is negligible for data wires, however.
 * Small wires and cables are fragile.
   Treat them as such, and don’t put them in an area where they will constantly be hit by another object.